Who is Optimal Workshop?

 We utilize a number of sub processors to enable the provision of services to you.
 Personal information may be provided to these sub processors as part of delivery of the services.
 A list of sub processors is available here.

-Team owners may request further information regarding the team members’ activities as part of the team.
-Team owners can’t request a copy of a team member’s activities completed outside of the shared team’s activities.
+Team owners may request further information regarding the team members’ and guest note-takers' activities as part of the team.
+Team owners can’t request a copy of a team member’s or guest note-takers' activities completed outside of the shared team’s activities.

 We do not disclose your personal information to any third party other than those described previously or when legally mandated.